ht-sdks/consent-manager/README.md

 **Type**: `string`
 **Default**: the top most domain and all sub domains

-The domain the `tracking-preferences` cookie should be scoped to.
+The domain the `ht-cm-preferences` cookie should be scoped to.

 ##### bannerContent